Your Wroclaw Travel Guide for the Perfect Weekend Escape

 Also, I can’t believe I missed this, but while on Cathedral Island, you can visit the Botanical Gardens.
 They are a little bit hidden from view, so they are easy to miss with the churches dominating the cityscape, but you’ll find the gardens only a couple of lanes north of the Cathedral of St. John the Baptist.

-Visiting the the Cathedral of St. John the Baptist in Wroclaw.
+Visiting the the Cathedral of St. John the Baptist with its distinct architecture in Wroclaw, Poland

 Enjoy a boat cruise down the Oder River